 - Unless otherwise negotiated, outstanding salary overpayments will be recovered from any salary and accrued leave payments normally paid out upon resignation, retirement or separation from the University.

-- Where salary and accrued leave credits are insufficient to discharge any salary overpayment, the deficit will become immediately payable.
+- Where salary and accrued leave credits are insufficient to discharge any salary overpayment, the remaining amount will become immediately payable.
 The University reserves the right to refer this matter to Financial and Business Services Division or its agents for debt recovery action.
 In these cases, the University may include costs for debt recovery.

-Payments in Advance and Manual (out-of-pay-cycle) payments
+Manual (out-of-pay-cycle) payments